Dear Colleague ,

 Alleged hack of financial system in Nagorno-Karabakh war.
 Armenia’s Public Radio reported that Armenian actors hacked Azerbaijani banks and leaked financial data amidst the conventional conflict in October.
 The actors published the data to PasteBin with a threat to “publish all information about your banks, financial and military infrastructures…we can take down all your infrastructures.”

 If you’d like to dive deeper, please take a look at the curated News Round-Up below.
-As always, we invite you to sign up for regular updates from Carnegie’s Cyber Policy Initiative, join the FinCyber Network on LinkedIn, and follow @CarnegieCyber, @MaurerTim, and @ArthurRobNelson on Twitter.
+As always, we also invite you to sign up for regular updates from Carnegie’s Cyber Policy Initiative, join the FinCyber Network on LinkedIn, and to follow @MaurerTim, @ArthurRobNelson, and @CarnegieCyber on Twitter.

 Tim Maurer, Arthur Nelson, and the Cyber Policy Initiative Team at the Carnegie Endowment for International Peace